translate/virtaal/docs/using_virtaal.rst

 .. _using_virtaal#copy_a_term_to_the_target:

-Copy a term to the target
+Copy a Term to the Target
 -------------------------

 Highlighted text will show which terms Virtaal recognised, and allow you to